Mohammed-Refat-0/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+Using a system of JSON serialization/deserialization, and another system of MySQL database. storage is persistent between sessions.
+I updated on the implemntation to include new features

 ---

+<h2> Updates: </h2>
+new delete finction in file_storage to delete objects from __objects dict. <br>
+updated prototype of "all" function in file_storage to def all(self, cls=None), which allows a optional class filtering.<br>

 <center><h3>Repository Contents by Project Task</h3> </center>